Downlink/test/Readme.md

   // or

   /*
-   * Directly access the channel data from the client object */
+   * Access channel data directly from the client object */

   // Access channel data by providing the device id of the device/server you want to access